 If it’s working against you, students will be sluggish, sleepy and checked out.

-So let’s say you’re interested in making friends with your students’ RASs.
+So let’s say you’re interested in making friends with your students’ Reticular Activating Systems.

 How do you do it?
 Here are 16 easy-peasy ways to keep any RAS in the vicinity of your teaching on high alert.

 - Vary the tone, speed or loudness of your voice.
-Don’t be this guy:
+Don’t be the teacher in Ferris Buehler.
+Anyone?
+Anyone?

 - Move around the room as you talk.
 When you’re going to make an important point, stand still, but as you’re conducting questioning or discussion, move all around – not just back and forth across the front of the room like a fish in a tank.
 Use your space.